 What do you do when you blow your budget?
-If you’re like many of us, feelings of dread give way to anxiety or even panic as you wonder how you’ll cover your credit card payments next statement period or mentally kick yourself for spending that money on a comparatively frivolous shopping spree when you could have saved that money and/or invested it instead.
+If you’re like many of us, feelings of dread give way to anxiety or even panic as you wonder how you’ll cover your credit card payments next statement period or mentally kick yourself for impulse spending that money on a comparatively frivolous shopping spree when you could have saved that money and/or invested it instead.

 How to Recover from Impulse Spending

-It’s okay to feel this way at first, but the best way to recover from a spending hangover is to be proactive and immediately look for ways to tighten your budget and be smarter about your spending habits, rather than dwelling on mistakes.
+It’s okay to feel this way at first, but the best way to recover from an impulse spending hangover is to be proactive and immediately look for ways to tighten your budget and be smarter about your spending habits, rather than dwelling on mistakes.
 To avoid continuously spending money on stupid or unnecessary things and stabilize your financial situation, here are five actionable steps for overcoming a spending hangover

 Create Small Opportunities to Save

-Small victories boost morale, which can help distract you from the negative thoughts and self-frustration you might be feeling after a big splurge that drained your wallet.
+Small victories boost morale, which can help distract you from the negative thoughts and self-frustration you might be feeling after a big splurge and impulse spending that drained your wallet.
 Perhaps you won’t be able to see your new debts vanish overnight, but focusing on areas in your budget where you can trim or eliminate altogether will produce little savings that, like little expenses, will add up over time.

 Trick Yourself Into Saving More Money with Auto-Deposits